Rastagong/A-Humble-Hunter/README.md

 ### Graphics
 * The arrow image comes from this impressive collection of 420 RPG icons by Ails, licensed under the Creative Commons Attribution-ShareAlike 3.0 (CC-BY-SA). http://ails.deviantart.com/art/420-Pixel-Art-Icons-for-RPG-129892453
-* The squirrel is a work by Fother licensed under the GNU GPL 2 and used in the online game The Mana World. http://forums.themanaworld.org/viewtopic.php?f=8&t=5990|View, http://forums.themanaworld.org/viewtopic.php?f=8&t=1177
 * The rabbit is a work by Stephen "Redshrike" Challener used in PixelFarm (https://bitbucket.org/tebruno99/pixelfarm), a project from tebruno99.
 It is published under the terms of both the Creative Commons Attribution 3.0 (CC-BY) and Creative Commons Attribution-ShareAlike 3.0 (CC-BY-SA) licenses. http://opengameart.org/content/bunny-rabbit-lpc-style-for-pixelfarm
 * Hyptosis' tiles are published under the terms of the Creative Commons Attribution 3.0 license.
 You can find them here: http://opengameart.org/content/lots-of-free-2d-tiles-and-sprites-by-hyptosis.
 You should also have a look at the games he contribued to, like the "Alice is dead" horror point'n'click.
 This guy is really talented. http://hyptosis.newgrounds.com/

+#### The Liberated Pixel Cup
-* The Liberated Pixel Cup assets (base\_out\_atlas.png, terrain\_atlas.png) were made for OpenGameArt.org by a bunch of awesome people I can't thank enough.
+The Liberated Pixel Cup assets (base\_out\_atlas.png, terrain\_atlas.png) were made for OpenGameArt.org by a bunch of awesome people I can't thank enough.
 For the base assets: Lanea Zimmerman, Stephen Challener, Charles Sanchez, Manuel Riecke and Daniel Armstrong.
 For the additional images:  Daniel Eddeland, Johann Charlot, Chris Phillips, Robert Colladay, Joshua Taylor, Jonas Klinger, Leo Villeveygoux, Barbara Rivera, Anamaris, Krusmira and Casper Nilsson.
 These assets are published under the terms of both the GNU GPL 3.0 and the Creative Commons Attribution-ShareAlike 3.0 Unported (CC-BY-SA).
 You can find them here (http://opengameart.org/content/lpc-tile-atlas) and there (http://opengameart.org/content/lpc-tile-atlas2).
 Refer to the "Liberated Pixel Cup Attribution" file for more details.

+#### The Mana World
+A certain number of graphics come from The Mana World, a promising open source 2D MMORPG in development.
+You should definitely have a look at the game (themanaworld.org), or even get involved with its development (wiki.themanaworld.org)!
+* The squirrel is a work by Fother licensed under the GNU GPL 2 and used in The Mana World. http://forums.themanaworld.org/viewtopic.php?f=8&t=5990|View, http://forums.themanaworld.org/viewtopic.php?f=8&t=1177
+* The Woodland Indoor tilesets are a collective work by Crush, Yosuhara, Irukard and other anonymous licensed under the GNU GPL 2. https://github.com/themanaworld/tmwa-client-data/tree/master/graphics
+* The inn tileset is a work by Irukard licensed under the GNU GPL 2 and the Creative Commons Attribution-ShareAlike 3.0 (CC-BY-SA). https://github.com/themanaworld/tmwa-client-data/tree/master/graphics

 ### Sounds
 * The forest sounds (sonsForet.wav) were recorded by dobroide and are licensed under the Creative Commons Attribution 3.0 (CC-BY).
 You can find them on this page from the much useful freesound.org database: http://www.freesound.org/people/dobroide/sounds/54699/.